floooh/sokol/README.md

 Emulators](https://floooh.github.io/tiny8bit/) for more interesting usage examples.

 # Updates

+- **08-Nov-2020** PSA: It appears that RenderDoc v1.10 chokes on the new D3D11/DXGI swapchain code from 10-Oct-2020 in sokol_app.h.
+The current RenderDoc Nightly Build works, so I guess in v1.11 everything will be fine.

 - **03-Nov-2020**: sokol_app.h: the missing drag'n'drop support for HTML5/WASM
   has been added.
 This adds two platform-specific functions